joseph30222/ProxyContractImplementation/README.md

  See the /contracts folder for the code.

 ## Testing

-The contracts were tested using Remix (remix.ethereum.org).
-The proxy successfully forwarded calls to the `Logic` contract, and an upgrade to `LogicV2` was performed, demonstrating upgradability while preserving storage.
+The contracts were tested in Remix using Remix VM - Mainnet fork.
+The `Proxy` contract successfully forwarded calls to the `Logic` contract, and an upgrade to `LogicV2` was performed, demonstrating upgradability while preserving storage.

 References